New York Lawyers Fighting For Injured Workers

 Shoulder injuries can occur during a single incident or can develop over a long period of time.

 A few types of shoulder injuries that workers often sustain include dislocations, tendonitis, fractures, shoulder bursitis and rotator cuff injuries.

 If you suffered an acute shoulder injury at work or are experiencing shoulder pain you should seek medical attention before the injury becomes worse.

 To learn more about shoulder injuries in the workplace and eligibility for workers’ compensation, visit our shoulder injury page.

 Eye injuries are a common occurrence on the job.
 According to statistics from the CDC, more than 800,000 workers sustain eye injuries at work in the United States each year.
-Eye injuries can be caused by a many different factors.
-Construction workers, electricians and similar types of workers commonly report eye injuries from projected object or particles such as wood, glass and other types of material.
+Eye injuries can be caused by many different factors.
+Construction workers, electricians and similar types of workers commonly report eye injuries from projected objects or particles such as wood, glass and other types of material.